itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 It’s common today to see protocols distributing 100% of revenue to ‘arbitrary’ supply-side participants, where a native token is not required to provide the service, nor is revenue share distributed as a function of native tokens owned/staked by the service provider.
 Within DeFi protocols, this service is usually some form of liquidity provision.
 LP’s in both Balancer and Uniswap V2 (with no 0.05% protocol charge switched on) are distributed the entirety of protocol revenue.

 Most PoW chains have a similar dynamic where all fee revenue is distributed to a non-token-owning supply-side: miners.
 Bitcoin miners can be thought of as “staking” coupons for future BTC in the form of mining hardware.
-BTC would not be classified as a productive asset; the mining hardware, rather than the token itself, provides the claim on 100% of protocol revenue.
+This is why BTC would not be classified as a productive asset; the mining hardware, rather than the token itself, provides the claim on 100% of protocol revenue.

 <br />
 ![_config.yml]({{ site.baseurl }}/images/dist.png)
 <figcaption align=center> Trailing 6-Month (Feb-Aug) Revenue & Distribution by Protocol</figcaption>
 <br />

-With regards to tokens that _are_ productive assets, the most common model is paying out some share of protocol revenue to token owners as a dividend.
+With regards to tokens that are productive assets, the most common model is paying out some share of protocol revenue to token owners as a dividend.
 Buy & burn mechanisms, like stock buybacks, are simply as if you received a dividend and used it to buy more shares.
 When tokens are burned with protocol revenue, the effective dividend is paid out to the entire base of token owners.

 Staking rewards - specifically, the share made up by protocol revenue rather than a subsidy - are another form of dividend.
 Unlike buy & burn models, the dividend is only paid out to token owning participants that are additionally providing a supply-side service: locking capital by staking the native asset.
 The implied yield on capital receiving a buy & burn dividend is `protocol revenue paid out / total supply * price`, but with staking rewards, the calculation shifts to `protocol revenue paid out /`**`staked supply`**`* price`.